‘RHOBH’ Star Kyle Richards Responds After Fans Notice Denise Richards Was Cut Out Of Her Instagram Photo

-Kyle Richards gave a nod to the mandatory quarantine in Italy while discussing the upcoming 10th season of The Real Housewives of Beverly Hills on Instagram days ago and right away, she prompted controversy by sharing an image in which Denise Richards’ face appeared to be purposefully cropped out of a group shot.
+Kyle Richards gave a nod to the mandatory quarantine in Italy while discussing the upcoming 10th season of The Real Housewives of Beverly Hills on Instagram days ago.
+Right away, she prompted controversy by sharing an image in which Denise Richards’ face appeared to be purposefully cropped out of a group shot.

-On March 20, All About the Real Housewives shared Kyle’s post, which featured a caption in which the longtime reality star gushed over the people, culture, and food of Italy and said that her heart goes out to them as they continued to cope with the ongoing spread of the coronavirus.
+On March 20, All About the Real Housewives shared Kyle’s post, which featured a caption where the longtime reality star gushed over the people, culture, and food of Italy and said that her heart goes out to the country’s people as they continued to cope with the ongoing spread of the coronavirus.

-Also in the post, Kyle included a series of photos of her and her co-stars, including Garcelle Beauvais, Erika Jayne, Dorit Kemsley, Lisa Rinna, Denise Richards, Teddi Mellencamp, and Sutton Stracke, which had been taken in November during a cast trip to Rome, one of which featured just the side of Denise’ face.
+Also in the post, Kyle included a series of photos of her and her co-stars, including Garcelle Beauvais, Erika Jayne, Dorit Kemsley, Lisa Rinna, Denise Richards, Teddi Mellencamp, and Sutton Stracke, which had been taken in November during a cast trip to Rome, one of which showed just the side of Denise’s face.

 “Was it intentional that [Denise Richards’] face is cut off in the big group photo?
 Asking for a friend,” a fan asked.